superruzafa/visual-scala-reference/_en/functions/reduceRight.md

 `reduceRight` applies the binary operator `op` to each element, going from right to left, and the previous `op` result.
 The first time `op` is applied it's fed with the last two elements.

-@include [figure.html source="images/reduceRight.svg" desc="reduceRight function"]
+@include [figure.html source="images/reduceRight.svg" desc="Diagram of the function reduceRight"]

 On single-element collections that only element is returned and the binary operator `op` is not applied.

-@include [figure.html source="images/reduceRight.2.svg" desc="reduceRight function"]
+@include [figure.html source="images/reduceRight.2.svg" desc="Diagram of the function reduceRight"]

 On empty collections this function throws an `UnsupportedOperationException` exception.

-@include [figure.html source="images/reduceRight.3.svg" desc="reduceRight function"]
+@include [figure.html source="images/reduceRight.3.svg" desc="Diagram of the function reduceRight"]